cubikean/appImg/README.md

 ### Acknowledgments

-Special thanks to @AloisGoeury for his valuable help on this project!
+Special thanks to [Alois Goeury](https://github.com/AloisGoeury) for his valuable help on this project!